Conroy Ryder, 8th Earl of Harrowby: Biography

 Conroy Ryder was born on 18 March 1951.
 He is the only son of Dudley Ryder, 7th Earl of Harrowby, by his marriage to Jeanette Rosalthe Johnston-Saint.
 His sister is Lady Rosalthé Frances Rundall.

 Harrowby was educated at Eton, Newcastle University, and Magdalene College, Cambridge.
 He became a director of Compton Street Securities in 1988.

 Harrowby succeeded to the earldom on the death of his father on 9 October 2007, when he retired from his job and relocated to manage the family seat, Sandon Hall in Staffordshire, England.
 The family also owns Burnt Norton House, made famous by T. S. Eliot's Four Quartets.

 Harrowby was appointed as a Deputy Lieutenant of Staffordshire on 9 May 2017.

 He is a Vice President of the National Churches Trust.

 Marriages and children

 Harrowby was married, firstly, to Sarah Nichola Hobhouse Payne, daughter of Captain Anthony Denys Phillpotts Payne, in 1977.
-They had four children:
+They had children: